-Persistence and degradability: does not meet criteria for classification as persistent.
-Poorly biodegradable by OECD criteria.
+Persistence and degradability: Poorly biodegradable by OECD criteria.
 In contact with water the substance will hydrolyze slowly.
 After evaporation or exposure to the air, the product will be rapidly degraded by photochemical processes.

 Bioaccumulative potential: No significant accumulation in organisms is expected.